 Although the WTP approach is recommended, it is recognised that the cost to develop this approach for an individual country might not make it viable.
 For this reason, the Rule of Thumb (RoT) method was developed with iRAP for use in road safety assessment projects.
 This method uses the information from countries that have already carried out WTP calculations and analyses the relationship between VSL and Gross Domestic Product (GDP) per capita.
 It is suggested that a reasonable rule of thumb for calculating statistical value of life is to multiply GDP per capita by 70 (with a range between 60 and 80 for sensitivity testing).
 The iRAP analysis also provided a method for calculating the number of serious injuries in a country as these are often significantly under-estimated in official statistics.
 Using this method, iRAP estimated that road deaths and serious injuries cost countries between 2.0% and 7.1% of Gross Domestic Product (GDP), which equates to more than $2 trillion a year.

-To help support debate about the right scale of response to this enormous level of trauma, iRAP created Vaccines for Roads which draws on data from the World Health Organisation (WHO), the Transport Accident Commission (TAC) and the International Monetary Fund (IMF) to make simple high-level estimates of the types of injuries likely to be occurring in every country around the world, and their costs.
+To help support debate about the right scale of response to this enormous level of trauma, iRAP created the Safety Insights Explorer which draws on data from the World Health Organisation (WHO), the Transport Accident Commission (TAC) and the International Monetary Fund (IMF) to make simple high-level estimates of the types of injuries likely to be occurring in every country around the world, and their costs.